-- · Bruising is expected in surgically treated areas and typically resolves over 3-4 weeks · Skin may be slightly more pinkish in appearance after surgery.
+- · Bruising is expected in surgically treated areas and typically resolves over 3-4 weeks - · Skin may be slightly more pinkish in appearance after surgery.
 This usually improves over the first few days to weeks.
-Increasing redness associated with skin feeling more warm to touch in that area could represent infection.
-Please call the office immediately if you encounter this. - · If you develop discoloration to extremities, such as fingers or toes, call our office immediately or go to the Emergency Room ...
+Increasing redness associated with skin feeling warmer to touch in that area could represent infection.
+Please call the office immediately if you encounter this. - · Skin turning progressively more red or purple above the tummy tuck incision/lower abdomen may be a sign of inadequate blood flow.
+PLEASE CALL THE OFFICE IMMEDIATELY IF YOU ENCOUNTER THIS.

-Swelling:

-- · Swelling is expected and usually worsens over the first 3 days. - · Most of the swelling will resolve over the first 6 weeks and the remaining resolves over 12 months. · Swelling makes everything look larger and oddly shaped.
-It also makes the skin feel hard. · DO NOT USE ICE OR COOL PACKS.
+Swelling: - · Swelling is expected and usually worsens over the first 3 days. - · Most of the swelling will resolve over the first 6 weeks and the remaining swelling fades over 12 months.
+Especially for abdominoplasty/ tummy tucks, expect swelling to go down over a year.
+You will likely see noticeable swelling that fluctuates throughout the day in the lower abdomen for at least 6 months. - · Swelling makes everything look larger and oddly shaped.
+It also makes the skin feel hard. - · Swelling of pubic area (labia or scrotum) is very normal and improves over several weeks. - DO NOT USE ICE OR COOL PACKS ON YOUR ABDOMEN.
 THIS WILL REDUCE BLOOD FLOW AND COULD CAUSE SKIN TO DIE RESULTING IN HEALING PROBLEMS AND PERMANENTLY DISFIGURING SCARRING.